FirelightWP/easy-fancybox/readme.txt

 = 1.8.1 =
 * FIX: default enqueue priority not 10
 * Move main method to JIT prosition in enqueue_scripts
+* FIX: possible infinite loop in prev/next and image preloader

 = 1.8 =
 * NEW: Google Docs Viewer for PDF